liquinlab/elm-smile/docs/api.md

 # Smile API

-<SmileText /> provides a common API which is accessed in user
-[Views](./views.md) and [Components](./components.md).
+Smile provides a common API which is accessed in user [Views](./views.md) and [Components](./components.md).
 This API provides a set of methods and properties which enable things like navigation, state management, data access, and more.

 ## Usage